 The picture here shows the current weather at 1500 GMT (9am MDT) on the morning of our departure.
 High pressure dominates, and it’s pretty clear for the whole route.
 There’s coastal fog in CA that’s forecast to lift around 3pm PDT.

-Our planned route is below, and the estimated flight time is 2:30.
+The map on the right shows our planned route and the estimated flight time is 2:30.

 We departed Boise into beautiful clear skies and no turbulence.
 Along the way we traversed southern Oregon and watched the terrain change from desert to rolling green hills to the steep terrain as we passed by just north of Mount Shasta.